voxpupuli/puppet-icinga2/README.md

 Destination config file to store in this object.
 File will be declared the first time.

 ##### `order`
-String to set the position in the target file, sorted alpha numeric.
-Defaults to `30`
+String or integer to set the position in the target file, sorted alpha numeric.
+Defaults to 90.

 #### Defined type: `icinga2::object::eventcommand`